KaterinaPZ/Uni-stuff/AlertWebhook.md

 ![This is a diagram showing the process flow for the alert webhook functionality.](https://help.sap.com/doc/64f7d2b06c6b40a9b3097860c5930641/Cloud/en-US/loio780b39b5c5344724accf2e497c10e49a_LowRes.png
 "This is a diagram showing the process flow for the alert webhook functionality")

 1. You set the application URL for the alerts when creating a  Webhook  alert channel via the  SAP BTP  cockpit  or with a POST REST call to the  SAP Monitoring service.

-2. You set the application URL for the alerts when creating a  Webhook  alert channel via the  SAP BTP  cockpit  or with a POST REST call to the  SAP Monitoring service.

-3. You retrieve the verification token either from the  Details  column in the  SAP BTP  cockpit  or from the REST call response.
+2. You retrieve the verification token either from the  Details  column in the  SAP BTP  cockpit  or from the REST call response.

-4. You store the verification token in your custom application.
+3. You store the verification token in your custom application.

-5. When the  SAP Monitoring service  receives an alert, it sends a GET request to the custom application URL for the verification token.
+4. When the  SAP Monitoring service  receives an alert, it sends a GET request to the custom application URL for the verification token.

-6. The custom application responds to the GET request.
+5. The custom application responds to the GET request.

     The custom application responds with a status code  200 OK  by sending the verification token as plain text.

-7. The  SAP Monitoring service  verifies the token, and then sends the alert to the custom application URL using a POST REST call.
+6. The  SAP Monitoring service  verifies the token, and then sends the alert to the custom application URL using a POST REST call.

     The alert is sent in the following JSON format.